-If parents/carers have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher/lead DSL.
+If parents/carers have any queries or concerns in relation to online safety, these should be raised in the first instance with the Headteacher/ DSL.

-Concerns or queries about this policy can be raised with any member of staff or the headteacher.
+Concerns or queries about this policy can be raised with any member of staff or the Headteacher.